 1. Apply Ice

 Generally, cold or ice is used to relieve pain.
 When a part of your body is injured, the damaged tissues become swollen.
 This can cause pain or swell in that affected area.
 The ice helps reduce swelling in that affected area, which in turn reduces the pain.
+But care should be taken while applying ice, since excess ice may burn buds.

 2. Ice Healing Methods